Miravicson/miravicson-io/_posts/operator-to-prog.md

 To give you context, I have never bothered about installing a separate application just for unzipping/decompressing files.
 I knew there exists a manifold selection of applications for unzipping files ranging from WinRar to WinZip.

-My "_Comptuer Operator_" kicked in and decided to solve the problem of unzipping the file I just downloaded.
+My "_Computer Operator_" kicked in and decided to solve the problem of unzipping the file I just downloaded.
 He followed the prompt suggested by Mac.
 There were three choices.

 * Choose application [to open the file]
 * Cancel _duh!_